RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

     kubectl get secret redb-mydb -o yaml
     ```

       Look in the 'data' section for the encoded password, port, and service name.

-    ```
+    ```yaml
     apiVersion: v1
     data:
       password: asdfghjkl=